Top 12 holiday marketing ideas for retail

 - Test your site with real people (make sure the purchasing process is as simple as possible).

-If you have a high-volume website, test that it can handle additional vacation traffic without breaking.
+If you have a high-volume website, test that it can handle additional holiday traffic without breaking.

 8. Consider co-branding or partnering opportunities

-The vacation season is also a time for new opportunities.
+The holiday season is also a time for new opportunities.
 Think about like-minded retailers or businesses you could partner with for mutual benefit.

 A co-branded campaign is one where both parties promote or sell a product or service together.
 Or each business could sell or promote the other – for example, a fitness business could offer customers a discount at a healthy food store.